What Is Causing My Sore Throat?

 While often a condition which resolves itself within a few days, a sore throat can sometimes be the sign of other underlying conditions.
 However, learning how to spot signs that you should consult with your doctor while experiencing a sore throat can help you catch conditions early and get the treatment you need.
 Learn more about sore throats and their causes with Dr. Pankaj Gupta at Wake Ear, Nose, and Throat Specialists in Cary, NC.

-Treatments for a sore throat depends greatly on the underlying cause of the condition.
+Sore Throat Treatments in Cary, NCTreatments for a sore throat depends greatly on the underlying cause of the condition.
 For example, if a bacterial infection causes your sore throat, your doctor may prescribe antibiotics to clear it up.
 However, if a condition like tonsillitis, caused by a viral infection which does not respond to antibiotics, causes repeated sore throat attacks, you may require a surgery to remove the tonsils called a tonsillectomy.
 Consult with your doctor for the best treatment plan for your sore throat.

 For more information on sore throats, please contact Dr. Pankaj Gupta at Wake Ear, Nose, and Throat Specialists in Cary, NC.
 Call (919) 851-5636 to schedule your appointment with your doctor today!